Glidias/constant-train/README.md

 	"start": "webpack-dev-server --port 8080 --host localhost --entry ./ConstantTrain.js"`

 Then, start webpack server on the  command line at the `bin` location with: `npm start`.
+In the example configuration above, you can  preview the app on your browser with the configured  address, which would be `http://localhost:8080` based on the example.

 ## How to play?